blosavio/fastester/README.md

           </td>
           <td>
             <p>
-              When assigned <code>true</code>, includes the value returned from evaluating the benchmark expression. &nbsp;Useful during development to check the correctness of the benchmark expression. &nbsp;However, file sizes grow unwieldy.
-Setting to <code>false</code> replaces the data with
+              When assigned <code>true</code>, the results file will include the value returned from evaluating the &nbsp;benchmark expression.
+Useful during development to check the correctness of the &nbsp;benchmark expression.
+However, file sizes grow unwieldy.
+Setting to <code>false</code> replaces the data with <code>:fastester/benchmark-fn-results-elided</code>.
-              <code>:fastester/benchmark-fn-results-elided</code>.
             </p>
           </td>
         </tr>